-If you simply do not have time to add more cardio to your gym workouts and are not interested in utilizing the techniques mentioned above, one of the best things you can do is to work on increasing your non-exercise activity thermogenesis (NEAT), or the number of calories you burn outside of the gym.
+Suppose you do not have time to add more cardio to your gym workouts and are not interested in utilizing the aforementioned techniques.
+In that case, one of the best things you can do is to work on increasing your non-exercise activity thermogenesis (NEAT) or the number of calories you burn outside of the gym.

 Some simple ways to increase your steps and burn more calories include:

-When they are adding more cardio to their workouts, some people fall into the trap of doing too much, too quickly.
+When they are adding more cardio to their workouts, some people fall into doing too much, too quickly.
 This typically causes them to burn themselves out or get injured.

-To avoid injuries that could totally side-line you, be sure to keep these tips in mind when you start a new cardio routine:
+To avoid injuries that could sideline you, be sure to keep these tips in mind when you start a new cardio routine:

-Cardiovascular exercise is important for overall health and fitness, but it can be hard to figure out the best way to add it to your workouts.
-Keep these tips in mind to improve your endurance, burn more calories, and see the best results from your workouts!
+Cardiovascular exercise is vital for overall health and fitness, but it can be hard to figure out the best way to add it to your workouts.
+Keep these tips in mind to improve your endurance, burn more calories, and see the best results from your activities.